EphraimYoussef/NTI-MEAN-Project-Social-Media/README.md

   - `NoAuthGuard`: prevents access to auth routes if already logged in

 ### Posts
-- Create, update, and delete posts
+- Create, and delete posts
-- View all posts or only your own
+- View all posts or only your own posts
-- Each post includes a title, content, and creation date
+- Each post includes a title, content, optional img url , and creation date

 ### Likes
 - Like and unlike posts